Newberry Volcano: Geography

 The center of Newberry Volcano lies 20 mi to the south of the city of Bend, at the intersection of Deschutes, Klamath and Lake counties in Oregon, where it is one of the most accessible volcanoes in the state.
 It is the largest volcano in the Cascade Volcanic Arc at 620 sqmi, and has roughly the same area as the state of Rhode Island at 1200 sqmi if its lava flows are included.
 Newberry lies 60 km east of the major crest of the Cascade Range in the High Lava Plains region, rising 3500 ft above its surroundings.
 From north to south, the volcano runs for a length of 75 mi, with a width of 27 mi and a total volume of about 600 km3.
 Because of its enormous size and topographic prominence, it is often confused for an entire mountain range.

-Newberry Volcano has an extremely dry climate due to its location in the rain shadow of the Cascade Range.
+Newberry Volcano has a somewhat dry climate due to its location in the rain shadow of the Cascade Range.
 Climate data for the Newberry National Volcanic Monument are collected at the Lava Butte cinder cone, which had an average annual precipitation of 455 mm from 2002 to 2012.
 Summer temperatures average from 73 to 82 F, dipping to average minimum and maximum temperatures of -18.8 to 20.5 C during the winter season.
 Spring has average temperatures of 60 F, while fall temperatures average 67 F. Each year, total precipitation consisting of winter snow and summer rain varies from 25 to 75 cm in the highest parts of the region, and surface runoff rarely occurs even during heavy rain showers.
 Only one stream appears on Newberry's entire surface, and it remains unclear whether the volcano has ever been able to support glaciers on its slopes, since the mountain lacks cirques (amphitheater-like valleys formed by glacial erosion) or evidence of contact between lava and ice.
 However, displaced glacial erratics have been found far from their native areas, moraine sediment has been deposited on the eastern and northeastern slopes of the volcano, and the mountain's various cone features have "boat" shapes that indicate glacial alteration.
 The precise history of glaciers on the volcano is debated, but dry channels and dry waterfalls on the eastern and western slopes are evidence that the volcano once held water.